Being a Breast Milk Donor

 My journey as a breast milk donor began after having my second child in 2016.
 For the second time, I was experiencing an oversupply of breast milk, which I would soon learn is caused by a condition called hyperlactation syndrome.
 This time was much different than the first.
 The struggles of breastfeeding remained, but it was a question that I was asked that would change my life forever.

 As I pumped ounces of colostrum into multiple bottles, my lactation consultant asked if I had ever thought about donating my extra breast milk.
 She claimed to have never seen so much colostrum before.
-Little did I know this overflowing supply of colostrum just hours after my daughter was born, was the start to my newfound lifestyle.
+Little did I know this overflowing supply, hours after my daughter was born, was the start to my newfound lifestyle.

 Soon after being discharged from the hospital with my second born, I began the extensive application process for becoming a breast milk donor through a milk bank.
 The application process includes a DNA test, blood test, interview questionnaire, physician’s form, pediatric form as well testing each bag of breast milk upon arrival at their production facility.